mrkaleArduinoLib/gbj_appthingsboard/README.md

 * The variable name of a parameter is usually same as the parameter's name itself.

 #### Static attributes initiated at at runtime right after boot of the microcontroller, but only once
   * **version** with definition name `versionStatic`.
-It is the semantic version of a firmware version in IoT platform as a client attribute for current microcontroller firmware identifier, e.g. 1.2.3.
+Semantic version of a firmware version in IoT platform as a client attribute for current microcontroller firmware identifier, e.g. 1.2.3.
-  * **broker** with definition name `brokerStatic`.
-It is an address of ThingsBoard server, i.e., a computer where the ThingsBoard IoT platform runs and to which the microcontroller is connected.
+  * **broker** with definition name `brokerStatic`. <abbr title="Internet Protocol">IP</abbr> or <abbr title="Multicast Domain Name System">mDNS</abbr> address of ThingsBoard server, i.e., a computer where the ThingsBoard IoT platform runs and to which the microcontroller is connected.
   * **hostname** with definition name `hostnameStatic`.
-It is the host name of the microcontroller on a WiFi network.
+Host name of the microcontroller on a WiFi network.
-  * **portOTA** with definition name `portOTAStatic`.
-It is the TCP port, there an HTTP server with functionality of OTA listens, usually 80.
+  * **portOTA** with definition name `portOTAStatic`. <abbr title="Transmission Control Protocol">TCP</abbr> port, there an <abbr title="Hypertext Transfer Protocol">HTTP</abbr> server with functionality of <abbr title="Over The Air">OTA</abbr> listens, usually 80.
   * **mcuBoot** with definition name `mcuBootStatic`.
-It is the boot reason of the recent microcontroller reset in form of name defined in the library `gbj_appcore` and reachable by parent getter `getResetName()`.
+Boot reason of the recent microcontroller reset in form of name defined in the library `gbj_appcore` and reachable by parent getter `getResetName()`.
+  * **addressIP** with definition name `addressIpStatic`. <abbr title="Internet Protocol">IP</abbr> address of the microcontroller on the network, usually set as static (fixed) one directly by the microcontroller or indirectly by <abbr title="Dynamic Host Configuration Protocol">DHCP</abbr> server.
-  * **addressMAC** with definition name `addressMacStatic`.
-It is the MAC address of the microcontroller WiFi interface.
+  * **addressMAC** with definition name `addressMacStatic`. <abbr title="Media Access Control">MAC</abbr> address of the microcontroller WiFi interface.

 #### Dynamic attributes updated immediatelly (usually stored in the EEPROM)
   * **mcuRestarts** with definition name `mcuRestartsPrm`.
-It is number of the microcontroller restarts initiated by failed attempts at WiFi connection process (similar to this connection process).
-The parameter is stored in the EEPROM.
+Number of the microcontroller restarts initiated by failed attempts at WiFi connection process (similar to this connection process).
+The parameter is stored in the <abbr title="Electrically Erasable Programmable Read-Only Memory">EEPROM</abbr>.
 It is published only at change, i.e., after the microcontroller restart (boot) immediatelly, mostly due to failed wifi connection process.
-  * **addressIP** with definition name `addressIpPrm`.
-It is the current IP address of the microcontroller on the network.
-It is published only at change (usually at WiFi reconnect), but immediatelly.
   * **periodPublish** with definition name `periodPublishPrm`.
-It is the curren time period for publishing telemetry data to IoT platform.
-The parameter is stored in the EEPROM.
-It is published only at change by an RPC function immediatelly.
+Current time period for publishing telemetry data to IoT platform.
+The parameter is stored in the <abbr title="Electrically Erasable Programmable Read-Only Memory">EEPROM</abbr>.
+It is published only at change by an <abbr title="Remote Procedure Call">RPC</abbr> function immediatelly.

 #### Measures updated periodically (telemetry)
-* **rssi** with definition name `rssiTelem`.
-It is the value of WiFi _Received Signal Strength Indicator_ in _decibel milliwats_ (dBm).
+* **rssi** with definition name `rssiTelem`. <abbr title="Received Signal Strength Indicator">RSSI</abbr> value of WiFi connection with the network expressed in <abbr title="Decibel milliwats">dBm</abbr>.
 It is published at every publish period regardless it has been changed or not since recent publishing.
 The parameter serves as the signal of active microcontroller for IoT platform.

 <a id="dependency"></a>